tara-pogancev/agent-chat-application/README.md

 All of the server-client communication is made via **WebSockets** and **Agents**, ensuring our enviromend provides its' users with live updates on the system changes.

+**Server-server communication** can be made using multiple computers connected on the same network, or a host computer and its virtual machine.
+Before starting the system, please make sure every non-master node knows it's master IPv4 port, which should be written in the connection preferences.
+Sample file is provided, but you will have to rename it to `connection.properties` for it to work. `master_node` should remain empty for the main (master) project.

 ## Software Requirements

  1. Eclipse IDE for Java EE Developers 2018-09 (4.9.0)